Thommo's Social Fitness ★ Rockhampton

 That's where this pet project comes into play.
 I love seeing people trying to improve their life quality, and if I can help, I'm happy to.

-Note: This service is free.
+Note: This service is free to any Man Thing client.
 It is simply the provision of a meet-up point and time for anyone, 18 years or older, who wishes to join me, and possibly others, in fitness activities.

 If you choose to participate, you do so on the condition that your safety is entirely up to you.
 Neither I, nor Man Thing, offer any promises or guarantees for your safety, nor take any responsibility for your welfare or property.